Olegas/dom-compare/README.md

 Set `collapseSpaces` option to `true` to automatically collapse all spaces in text and comment nodes.
 This option doesn't change the way CDATA sections is compared, they are always compared with respect to whitespaces.
+Set `normalizeNewlines` option to `true` to automatically normalize new line characters in text, comment, and CDATA nodes.

 ### Cli utility